amperity/amperity-docs/amperity_datagrid/source/start_here.rst

 .. start-here-about-start

-Amperity is a cloud-native high-performance infrastructure that runs at scale on your choice of Amazon AWS or Microsoft Azure.
+Amperity is a customer data cloud application that runs at scale on your choice of Amazon AWS or Microsoft Azure.

 * 100+ integration options to handle any type of data.
 * Pull unlimited amounts of structured and semi-structured raw data to Amperity from any source without the need for schema planning or pre-shaping data.